(one synonym : Prodenia bipars Walker, 1857)

 These Caterpillars are an international pest, feeding on various grasses ( POACEAE ), including:

-The caterpillars are initially green, but later instars can become brown with black stripes.
+The caterpillars are initially green, but later instars can become brown with dark stripes of triangles.
 The caterpillars vary their colour according to their degree of crowding.
 If sparse, they are inclined to be greener.
 If crowded they become darker.
 This has been found to correlate with an increased resistance to disease if crowded.
 They often advance in a mass across field, consuming the grass as they go (hence the term "Armyworm").
-They do this blatently in full daylight.
+They do this blatantly in full daylight.
 This is extensively illustrated in the BBC video "War of the Worlds" in their series: "Alien Empire".
 The young caterpillars only eat the surface layer of the leaf, but later instars eat large pieces out of the sides of the leaves.

 The adult moth is brown with a pattern of light and dark markings on each forewing.
 The hindwings are silvery white, with brown edges and veins.
 The pheromones of this species have been identified.
 The adult moth has a wingspan of about 3 cms.

-The species occurs across the world, including :
+The species occurs across much of the world, including :

 and also in Australia in

-It undertakes periodic migrations, which complicate the control of the species.
-These have been observed by radar.
+The moths undertake periodic migrations, which complicate the control of the species.
+These migrations have been observed by radar.

 Further reading :